ardeora/solid-toast/README.md

 ##### Custom Toast
 You also have the ability to completely customize the appearance of your toast.
-A custom JSX Element can be passed like so:
+A custom JSX Element can be passed in like so:

 ```jsx
 toast.custom(() => (